Cape Point in South Africa- 21 Helpful Tips and Tricks

 There’s a shipwreck trail, tidal pools and game-watching opportunities.
 No matter your age, interests or abilities, there’s something to do at Cape Point.

-Cape Point: the beaches
+Cape Point in South Africa: the beaches

 Due to the few short paths you need to walk down, Maclear Beach is fairly quiet.
 This is also the closest beach to the photo-famous Cape Point signpost.